ajhenley/gitbook/bullhornbonus_assignment.md

 The users love Bullhorn.
 They're going crazy.
 But they're also making new requests.
 Your project manager has listed the most requested features below.
-Your job now, as a vetern employee of the Bullhorn Website Company is to implement all these top requests.
+Your job now, as a veteran employee of the Bullhorn Website Company is to implement all these top requests.

 1. Extend your bullhorn application to allow the users to link to a photo that will display on their profile page.
 A smaller (24x24) version of this same image should appear next to each post by that user.
 2. Extend your bullhorn application to allow the user to send a private "direct message" to a single user.
 If the user submits a message that looks like this: